 Treatment For Jock Itch In Children

-Mild infections can be cured with over-the-counter (OTC) antifungal creams and ointments.
-Severe infections could require prescription oral or topical medications.
-If the infection does not subside in two weeks with OTC medications or gets worse, then see a doctor (1).
+Mild infections can be cured with over-the-counter (OTC) antifungal treatments such as creams and ointments.
+However, severe conditions could require prescription oral or topical medications.
+If the infection does not subside in two weeks with OTC medications or worsens, see a doctor (1).

-Along with medication, you may take the following measures to help relieve the itching and discomfort.
+Along with medication, you may need to follow the below measures for skin care for kids to help relieve the itching and discomfort.

-- Wash the infected area and dry it with a clean towel.
+- Wash the infected area and dab dry it with a clean towel.
+Don’t rub the affected area with the towel as it will worsen the rash and increase the likelihood of spread.

 - Change the clothing and undergarments every day.